luismiguelcasadodiaz/inception/learnings/Alpine_linux_learnings.md

 Dynamic Runlevel: manual
 ```

-But was not enough.
-I edited `/etc/init.d/docker` to create a depedency from `virtualbox-guest-additions`
+But it was not enough.
+I edited `/etc/init.d/docker` to create a dependency from `virtualbox-guest-additions`

 ```sh
 depend() {